adrr-sim-racing/adrrbot/privacypolicy.md

-# Privacy Policy for OxBot
+# Privacy Policy for ADRRBot

 Last updated: [Date]

-This Privacy Policy describes how Overextended ("we", "us", or "our") collects, uses, and discloses your information when you use our Discord bot "OxBot".
+This Privacy Policy describes how Overextended ("we", "us", or "our") collects, uses, and discloses your information when you use our Discord bot "ADRRBot".

 ## 1. Information We Collect